puacnikolina/Cinema-Booking/README.md

 Welcome to Cinema Booking, a system designed to manage movie bookings and theater operations.
 ## Project Description

 This project was developed as a small assignment for a university course.
+It is designed as a Command Line Interface (CLI) application, where all interactions and outputs occur within the console environment.
 The files and data used in this project are not sourced from real-world data but are created for educational purposes.

 ## Features

 - **User Authentication**: Secure login for users and managers.